castro-gzlz/mr-plotter/README.md

 ## Installation & Requirements

 Simply **clone or download the repository** to your local machine.
-Most dependencies are widely used in the scientific Python ecosystem, but if any are missing, you can install them by navigating to the project directory and running:
+Most dependencies are widely used, but if any are missing, you can install them by navigating to the project directory and running:

 ```bash
 pip install -r requirements.txt